Skip to main content

 Department of Physics Research Group Structure

-Introduction to our research group structure and research centres.
+Introduction to our research group structure.

 Our Research

-Research in the Department is organised into five Groups (Astrophysics, Optical Fibres, NanoBioPhotonics, NanoBioElectronics, Condensed Matter & Quantum Materials) that reflect the collective strengths and distinctiveness of our staff members and are well aligned with national research priorities.
+Research in the Department is organised into five groups (Astrophysics, Optical Fibres, NanoBioPhotonics, NanoBioElectronics, Condensed Matter and Quantum Materials) that reflect the collective strengths and distinctiveness of our staff members and are well aligned with national research priorities.
 In particular, the group structure highlights our world-leading expertise in optical fibres and recognises our emerging leadership in interdisciplinary research at the intersection of physics and biology.
 It also underscores the importance of astrophysics, condensed matter physics and quantum materials, and effectively leverages our advanced research facilities and research centres.
 Experimental, observational and theoretical/computational activities are fully integrated within all our groups, providing an effective platform for supporting multi-faceted research projects as well as the cross-fertilisation of new research ideas.
+Cross-cutting theoretical themes are also the focus of a regular Theory seminar series.

 Astrophysics